Trump Returns to Campaign Mode — And Lashes Out

 Beware of fake polls

-Don't miss Harry Enten's look at what appears to be bogus polls.
+Don't miss Harry Enten's look at what appears to be bogus polls at FiveThirtyEight.

 “Is Kid Rock leading the U.S. Senate race in Michigan?
 A story like that is essentially designed to go viral, and that’s exactly what happened when Delphi Analytica released a poll fielded from July 14 to July 18.
 Republican Kid Rock earned 30 percent to Sen. Debbie Stabenow’s 26 percent.”